speedfuns/botw/MasterSwordAndDungeons.md

 The goal is to complete the four Divine Beasts and get the Master Sword, and then defeat Ganon.

 This route does not use any amiibo, but Smash Link can be used to spawn Epona instead of dealing with wild horses.
-This route does not use any form of DLC like extra chests or Master Mode.
+This route does not use any form of DLC like ex-chests or Master Mode.

 [You can view a spreadsheet version of the route here.](https://docs.google.com/spreadsheets/d/12xBdQ8w3ZR8SDNGj0v9tfdZvRwqxNidf2cBP6MYhguk/edit#gid=0)

 ### Changelog

+- **14/07/2017** - Added a new Speed Elixir in Wetlands Stable and removed the one of the Speed Meals.
+Tabantha Stable and Rito Village sections remade for newer strats.
+Several other little changes for small optimizations.
-25/05/2017 - Changed route to include Warm Doublet
+- **25/05/2017** - Changed route to include Warm Doublet

 ### Rupee Usage

 Action | Cost
 ------ | ------
 Register Horse | 20
-Sunshrooms | 64
 Gerudo Clothes | 600
 Rent Seal (1) | 20
 Shock Arrows | 420
 Rent Seal (2) | 20
+3 Hot-Footed Frogs | 30
 Fireproof Elixir | 60
 Flamebreaker Boots | 700
-**TOTAL** | **1904**
+**TOTAL** | **1870**

-### Pending Timings

-Warm Doublet VS. Sunshrooms

-Rito Village: Two Stasis Launches VS. Three Stasis Launches

-Flowers Shrine: Stasis Launch VS. Cryonis

 ## Route

+ > Note: Shrine strategies are not detailed since they change constantly.
+Check https://mirkorean.github.io/ikki-allshrines/ for shrine strats.

 ### Great Plateau